iamlionhbw/cpplog/README.md

 # cpplog
-A simple log module written in CPP on Windows.
-Be Continue ...
+A simple log class written in CPP for Windows.

+See usage in main.cpp